Amuse Our Bouche is The Takeout’s column that answers your burning, boiling, and flambéed food questions.

 A few weeks ago when I brought this up to our ace copy editors, we couldn’t come to a consensus.
 We decided the proper verb usage requires additional context, dependent on viscosity (consommé vs. gumbo) or vessel (cup vs. bowl).
 But even that didn’t solve the issue of why more people seem to prefer “eat” over “drink.”
 So we went to the experts.

 “My gut feelings on soup: If you’re using a spoon and scooping it out of a bowl, I would go with ‘eat.’
-If you’re picking up the bowl and putting your mouth on it to get at that soup, that’s ‘drinking,’” said Kory Stamper, a lexicographer for Merriam-Webster.
+If you’re picking up the bowl and putting your mouth on it to get at that soup, that’s ‘drinking,’” said Kory Stamper, a lexicographer for Merriam-Webster, and author of Word By Word: The Secret Life of Dictionaries.
 “I wonder if your use of ‘drink’ is more to do with how you get the soup into your mouth than what the soup is made out of?”

 Notably, Campbell’s “Soup On The Go” line—served in microwavable cups, and therefore an obvious candidate for arguing that one drinks soup—sidesteps the entire debate, instead using “enjoy” and “sippable” in its marketing copy.
 So does anyone “drink” soup?